Guide last updated by Hester Swift, May 2025

 The UN Treaty Collection is a vast library of UN and League of Nations treaties and related information.
 It includes the following sources:-

-• Multilateral Treaties Deposited with the Secretary-General (MTDSG): this database appears on the UNTC homepage under 'Status of Treaties Deposited...'.
+Multilateral Treaties Deposited with the Secretary-General (MTDSG): this database appears on the UNTC homepage under 'Status of Treaties Deposited...'.
 It gives detailed information about the 560+ treaties for which the UN Secretary-General is the depositary.
-MTDSG used to be an annual print publication; the annual volumes are held at IALS 1967-2006 and digitised versions of them are on HeinOnline.
+MTDSG used to be an annual print publication; it is held at IALS 1967-2006 and there is a digitised version of the annual volumes on HeinOnline.

-• Monthly Statements: online versions of Statement of Treaties and International Agreements Registered or Filed and Recorded with the Secretariat, 1946 to January 2019 (ceased publication February 2019).
+Monthly Statements: online versions of Statement of Treaties and International Agreements Registered or Filed and Recorded with the Secretariat (United Nations 1946 - January 2019; ceased publication February 2019).
 Lists treaties recently registered by member states, giving title, date of conclusion, date and method of entry into force; annexes cover ratifications, accessions and other treaty actions.
-The print edition has annual cumulative indexes in each December issue up to and including December 1997; it is held at IALS from 1978-July 2009 and is also on HeinOnline (1983 to January 2019).
+The print edition has annual cumulative indexes in each December issue, up to and including December 1997; it is held at IALS from 1978 to July 2009 and is on HeinOnline from 1983 to January 2019.

 Treaty indexes

 The LNTS has a cumulative index.
-The UNTS has an index for every fifty volumes; these are not cumulative, so it is easier to look UN treaties up in the UN Treaty Collection database, or HeinOnline's UN Law Collection.
+Though the UNTS has an index for every fifty volumes, they are not cumulative, so it is easier to look UN treaties up in the UN Treaty Collection database, or HeinOnline's UN Law Collection.

 Other indexes covering UN and League of Nations treaties include: